Derek Gerber is the global marketing director at Active PDF, the leading global provider of automated, server-side PDF tools. Derek...

 10 B2B Marketing Plan Examples to Inspire You

 Of course, knowing where to start with your marketing plan can be a challenge.
-To help you find some direction, we’ve rounded up 10 marketing plan examples to help you stay organized.
+To help you find direction, we’ve rounded up ten marketing plan examples to help you stay organized.

 #2: Building an Email Marketing Strategy by Bronto

 Developed by e-mail marketing consultant, Tamara Gielen, this plan is all about using email for marketing advantages.
 It focuses on creating a comprehensive plan that uses emails as primary market outreach.

 Email marketing utilizes customer outreach as a way to create focused content as well as grow your customer base.
 Perfect for marketers and market executives, this plan is strategic yet straightforward.

 It’s important to remember that different types of outreach follow different best practices.
 For instance, you wouldn’t send the same copy in an email as you would a LinkedIn message.
 For email outreach, however, we’ve done an extensive amount of testing on how to increase response rates and closed/won opportunities.

 For actionable tips on how to increase your response rate in your email outreach, you can read this post we wrote on how we improved our email response rates in our link building outreach campaigns.

 #3: The Four Step Marketing Plan for Ideal Campaigns